 GSD

-Nextjs is a React framework for developing web applications with ease.
-It has many incredible features like file-based routing, server-side rendering, image optimization, prefetching, dynamic components, static exports, dynamic components, and built-in CSS and Sass support.
+Next.js is a React framework that simplifies web development.
+It offers valuable features like file-based routing, server-side rendering, image optimization, prefetching, dynamic components, static exports, and built-in support for CSS and Sass.

-Authentication is the process of verifying a user's identity.
-This requires users to provide their credentials, typically a username and password or any other valid credential that can be used to prove their identity.
-Authentication can also be done through a third-party service like Google.
+Authentication in Next.js is the process of verifying a user's identity.
+This requires users to provide their credentials, typically a username and password or any other valid credentials that can be used to prove their identity.
+A third-party service like Google can also do authentication.

-With Nextjs, three types of rendering are available: client-side rendering, server-side rendering, and static site generation.
+With Next.js, there are three types of rendering: client-side rendering, server-side rendering, and static site generation.

 In client-side rendering (CSR), a minimal HTML file and the entire bundled JavaScript code are sent to the browser.
 The JavaScript is then executed in the browser to render the page.

-In server-side rendering (SSR) the full HTML for the page content is rendered on the server upon a user’s request and then sent to the browser.
+In server-side rendering (SSR), the complete HTML for the page content is rendered on the server upon a user’s request and then sent to the browser.

 Source: Netlify